 Ok, let me start this with a disclaimer: I am not a steroid guy.
 I know enough to be a little bit dangerous and can throw around big words like leutinizing hormone and steroidogenesis but that’s about it.
-I’ve read most of the major books (and I have both Duchaine’s Ultimate Steroid Handbook and USHII so nyahh) because it interests me on some level but that’s it.
-I’m not a steroid expert, I don’t claim to be; despite endless people telling me to write about this there are guys out there who have forgotten more than I will ever know about the topic and I leave the topic to them.
-So why am I writing about steroids?
+I’ve read most of the major books (and I have both Duchaine’s Ultimate Steroid Handbook and USHII so nyah nyah) because it interests me on some level but that’s it.
+Here is some old school “knowledge”

 Muscle Media 2000

 While it was mostly a supplement catalog (ah, Phosphagain, HMB that feels like deca, CLA), there were also some gems in it.
 Dan Duchaine for one.
 Even when he was wrong he was still brilliant.
 His writings and Bodyopus diet would set me on the path of whatever my current job description is exactly.

-Anyhow, someone on my Facebook group happened to have some back issues that he was nice enough to send me (for some cash).
+Anyhow, someone on my Facebook group happened to have some back issues of MM2k that he was nice enough to send me (for some cash).
 And as I was reading through them, I was reminded of something that happened about three weeks ago because in a 1996 research review they looked in detail at a study I had talked about.

 Someone Was Offended

-On a podcast or another (Kinobody I think), I had made a comment about the fact that studies showed clearly, that anabolic steroids build muscle and strength without even training (I made a similar comment in the Webinars I did for the UK Epic Fitness Summit mentioning that these are studies people kind of don’t want to believe).
-And someone took issue with it.
+On a podcast or another (Kinobody maybe), I had made a comment about the fact that studies showed clearly, that anabolic steroids build muscle and strength without even training.
+I made a similar comment in the Webinars I did for the UK Epic Fitness Summit mentioning that these are studies people kind of don’t want to believe.

 He came onto the my Facebook group and proceeded to show me everything that is wrong with reading comprehension in 2015.

 No amount of explanation would make it clear to him that what I had said and what he had heard weren’t the same thing.
-His arguments revolved around people who use steroids and still don’t look good and basically all he proved was his own illiteracy and inability to understand basic concepts and words no matter how many times they were explained to him.
+His arguments revolved around people who use steroids and still don’t look good and how just taking drugs can’t give you symmetry or whatever.

 Mainly he seemed to be downright offended at the suggestion that it was the drugs and not his impressive work ethic responsible for his gains and physique.
 Of course I had never suggested anything of the sort to begin with.

 But this is one of those dirty little things, one I’ve talked about with a good buddy of mine: guys go on drugs and then want to really downplay the effects of them.
-They only help a little, it’s still the training these folks will argue.
-Nevermind that their lifts jump and they pack on slabs of muscle when they go on.
-Those same lifts crater off the drugs despite the same hard training.
-But they only help a little.
-Sure.
+They’ll say that they only help a little.
+They’ll say that it’s just their ass busting training getting all of the work done.
+Nevermind that when they go on drugs, their lifts take a quantum jump along with their muscle mass.
+Or that those same lifts crater and they shrink despite the same hard training.

 So Just How Much Do They Help?